 If you decide to drink or go out paddling while drunk on your kayak, you may want to familiarize yourself beforehand with the laws in your state and what the consequences would be if you were caught.

 On a side note, even if you weren’t caught, you could still endanger your life on the water.
-You could pass out, have a slow reaction to an approaching danger, you could become disoriented, etc.
+You could pass out, have a slow reaction to an approaching danger, you could become disoriented, etc. These are all things that can lead to dangerous accident or kill you or others so please don’t drink and get in your kayak.

 Penalties For DUIs While Kayaking